What Affects Oil Prices? 3 Critical Factors

 OPEC would normally cut supply to keep oil at its target of $70 a barrel.
 This time, it allowed prices to fall since it wouldn't lose money until oil is $20 a barrel.

 Shale producers need $40-$50 a barrel to pay the high-yield bonds they used for financing.
 OPEC bet that the shale oil producers would go out of business.
 This would allow it to keep its dominant market share.
 That started to occur in 2016.
-For more, see Oil Price Forecast.
+The oil price forecast has shown such volatility in prices because of the changes in oil supply, dollar value, OPEC’s actions, and global demand.

 Second is access to future supply.
 That depends on oil reserves.
 It includes what's available in U.S. refineries as well as in the Strategic Petroleum Reserves.
 These reserves can be accessed very easily to increase oil supply if prices get too high.
 Saudi Arabia can also tap into its large reserve capacity.